If you want to finish your DIY projects or plan on getting into the construction business, you’re going to need a stick welder.

-The K1170 AC225 Arc Welder is Lincoln Electric’s bestselling industrial welder ever.
-It produces an incredibly smooth AC arc which has the power to weld various types of metal.
-That includes stainless steel, cast iron, carbon, and low-alloy steel.
+The K1170 AC225 is Lincoln Electric’s bestselling industrial welder ever.
+It produces an incredibly smooth AC welding arc that has the power to weld various types of metal.
+That includes low-alloy and stainless steel, cast iron, and carbon.
 16-gauge metals and heavier are no problem for the AC225.

 That alone makes the Lincoln Electric K1170 AC225 a perfect stick welder for a range of jobs.
 You can use it for household, farm, workshop, and other chores.
 This product is also popular with professionals.

-The Lincoln Electric K1170 AC225 is a 60Hz arc welder, which is the AC frequency in North America.
+The Lincoln Electric K1170 AC225 is a 60Hz welder, which is the AC frequency in North America.
 Based on that, its duty cycle is set to 20%.
 Duty cycles are often based on ten-minute periods.
-That means that you can draw this model’s arc for 2 minutes per period, i.e. there won’t be any overheating risks if you use the Welder for 2 minutes or less.
-To avoid overheating, the manufacturer also advises that you leave the unit “on” during each 10-minute period.
+That means that you can draw this model’s arc for 2 minutes per period, i.e., there won’t be any overheating risks if you use the Welder for 2 minutes or less.
+To avoid overheating, the manufacturer also advises that you leave the unit “on” every 10 minutes.